Chart Color Schemes

 Health performance in Dungog is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Dungog faces significant health challenges, according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
-Private health cover is low, at approximately 47% of the total population (around 1,034 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.
+Dungog faces significant health challenges according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high across both younger and older age cohorts.
+Private health cover is low at approximately 47% of the total population (around 1,034 people), compared to 51.9% in Regional NSW and a national average of 55.7%.

-The most prevalent medical conditions are arthritis (affecting 12.4% of residents) and mental health issues (9.0%), while 55.6% claim to be completely clear of medical ailments, compared to 63.3% in Rest of NSW.
-Working-age population health challenges include elevated chronic condition rates.
-Dungog has a higher proportion of seniors, with 31.2% aged 65 and over (685 people), compared to 23.4% in Rest of NSW.
-Senior health outcomes present some challenges, broadly in line with national rankings for the general population.
+The most prevalent medical conditions are arthritis (12.4%) and mental health issues (9%).
+About 55.6% of residents report no medical ailments, compared to 63.3% across Regional NSW.
+Working-age residents have notably high chronic condition rates.
+Dungog has a higher proportion of seniors aged 65 and over at 31.9% (700 people), compared to 23.4% in Regional NSW.
+Health outcomes among seniors align with national rankings.

 Frequently Asked Questions - Health